renatabiniek/moonlight-quiz/README.md

 Once the player decides to start the quiz, they are taken to the quiz page.
 This page has a very similar look and layout, and includes:

 * Progress section

 In this section, the user can see how many questions have been shown, how many are in the quiz round and what is their current round score.
 Each time a new question is displayed, the question number increases and a new glowing moon icon is added, to indicate progress in a way that ties in with the overall look of the site.

 ![Progress section](assets/images/progress.png)

 * Question and answers area

 When a new question is displayed, the user is presented with 4 possible options.

 ![Quiz](assets/images/quiz.png)

+Selected option increase slightly to stand out from the other choices.
 When correct option is selected, the answer button turns red.
 When the answer is incorrect, it becomes aquamarine blue.